 GANs Loss Function

-One of the biggest things that’s changed in GAN over time and one of the things that the sort of improved GAN is different sort of loss functions different ways of dealing with these sorts things and TFGAN has a lot of these built in.
+One of the biggest things that are changed in GAN over time and one of the things that sort of improved GAN is different sort of loss functions and different ways of dealing with these sorts of things and TFGAN has a lot of these built-in.

 def gan(): # hyper param model_dir = "../logs-2/" batch_size = 64 num_epochs = 10 noise_dim = 64 # Run Configuration run_config = tf.estimator.RunConfig( model_dir=model_dir, save_summary_steps=100, save_checkpoints_steps=1000) gan_estimator = tfgan.estimator.GANEstimator( config=run_config, generator_fn=generator_fn, discriminator_fn=discriminator_fn, generator_loss_fn=tfgan.losses.modified_generator_loss, discriminator_loss_fn=tfgan.losses.modified_discriminator_loss, generator_optimizer=tf.train.AdamOptimizer(0.0002, 0.5), discriminator_optimizer=tf.train.AdamOptimizer(0.0002, 0.5), add_summaries=tfgan.estimator.SummaryType.IMAGES) input_fn = train_input_fn(batch_size, num_epochs, noise_dim) model = gan_estimator.train(input_fn, max_steps=None) return model